jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

    - child state means the widget is part of a more complex widget
      - defintion is: def_child_rayWidg
+   - hog state means the widget will not let other widgets respond to user events or be in focus
+     - defintion is: def_hog_rayWidg
 8. lenSI is the number of widgets that have been added
 9. sizeSI is the maximum number of widgets you can add before reszing (calling realloc_widg_rayWidg)